rbredtech/consent-management-provider/README.md

 needs to be created from the `develop` branch.
 After adding the desired changes to this branch, a pull request needs to be opened and reviewed before the changes can be merged into the `develop` branch.

+Every push/merge to the `develop` branch creates a snapshot tag (e.g. `v0.1.2_snapshot_26`) which makes it easier to inspect all changes since the currently released version (which would be `v0.1.2` for the given example).

 ## Releases

 Creating a new release follows the gitflow pattern of creating a release branch named `release/vx.x.x`